 A solid GPA and high MCAT score are certainly important, but not as important as you think.
 Plus, it’s important to keep in mind that there’s no guarantee you’ll perform any better if you retake the MCAT.

-15. What’s the Casper Test and How Do I Know If I Need to Take It?
+15. What’s the Casper Test, and Do I Need to Take It?

 Casper stands for “Computer-Based Assessment for Sampling Personal Characteristics.”

-As you may have guessed from the title, Casper is a computer-based test that assesses your interpersonal and intrapersonal skills, professionalism, ethics, empathy, and bedside manner.
+As you may have guessed from the title, Casper is a computer-based test that assesses your interpersonal skills, ethics, empathy, and collaboration.
 In other words, Casper measures the kind of person you are beyond your grades and hard skills.

-Casper was created in 2010 and has only seen a recent rise in popularity, but that popularity grows every year.
-Dozens of medical schools now require applicants to take the Casper.
+Dozens of medical schools require applicants to take Casper.
 Here is a complete list of every school and program that requires Casper.

 Med School Insiders Can Answer Your Questions